 the job—how they handled their “forks in the road” decision points.

-said about pornography: “I can’t define it, but I know it when I
+Stewart] said about pornography: “I can’t define it, but I know

-see it.”
-I think that’s especially true when you see what is decidedly
+it when I see it.”
+I think that’s especially true when you see

-not Level 5.
-You have to be very careful about having people around
+what is decidedly not Level 5.
+You have to be very careful about

-yet, but could be” versus “Never going to get there.”
-You also suggest
+there yet, but could be” versus “Never going to get there.”
+You

-that part of the virtue of Level 5 leaders is that they tend to
+also suggest that part of the virtue of Level 5 leaders is that

-cut people enough slack to really understand them.
-They don’t just
+they tend to cut people enough slack to really understand them.

 That’s right.
 There’s no evidence that Level 5s rush